mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 Hey there.
 Welcome.

+My name's [Miguel](/about.html).
 This is my little island on the internet. 🏝️

 You'll notice there're already some posts here.
 I stole them from my own linkedin account because I want them somewhere that actually makes sense.
 Linkedin is fine for some things, but it's not for thinking out loud.